Code-Institute-Submissions/Trash-Tournaments/README.md

     Included in the **index.html** page is:

-    + **Introduction paragraph**: a brief introduction to the website and what the community is about and a prompt to expand the information below.
+    + **Introduction paragraph**: A brief introduction to the website and what the community is about and a prompt to expand the information below.
     + **Overview section**: Showcases everything that you can do within the website and provides links to every page.
 This section is hidden upon page load to not overload the user with information.

     Included in the **about.html** page is:

-    + **Community principles**: Contains the 4 major areas (with associcated icons for intuitive browsing) of what the community is about and why you would want to be a part of it.
+    + **Community principles**: Contains the 4 major areas (with associated icons for intuitive browsing) of what the community is about and why you would want to be a part of it.
     + **Player Feedback**: Contains reviews from current active players from the community.
 It also displays their rank for providing context to a potential user reading.

     Included in the **tournaments.html** page is: